hugovelasquez/timezone-app/README.md

-# Timezone App for Android
+# Timezone App for Android OS
 Android app with widget that displays the current time of cities around the world.
 Up to four cities can be displayed at the same time, either in 12-hour or 24-hour format.
 Separate time calculator function to calculate time for the different cities at any given moment.